subek-luiz/CodingBatPythonExcercises/Readme.md

 ## Subheader

-This was a practice session to get used to with python syntaxs
+This was a practice session to get used to with python syntax